nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 ### <a name="update-group"></a> Update Group

 Groups are updated by sending a PUT request with the JSON representation of a group to `%CMR-ENDPOINT%/groups/<concept-id>` where `concept-id` is the concept id of the group returned when it was created.
 The same rules apply when updating a group as when creating it but only the description can be modified.
 The response will contain the concept id along with the group revision id.

+Only keys present in the update request will be updated.
+For example: if a `"members"` key is specified, then the group's members will be updated with the supplied value, otherwise the group's members will remain unchanged.

 ```
 curl -XPUT -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/groups/AG1200000000-CMR -d \